codeforamerica/open311_java/README.md

 ## Usage

 ### Build a wrapper
-**IMPORTANT**: You could have problems with some endpoints of cities because of their SSL certificates.
-Check the [solution](README.md#ssl-certificates).

 You will need the [APIWrapperFactory](http://codeforamerica.github.io/open311_java/apidocs/org/codeforamerica/open311/facade/APIWrapperFactory.html) in order to build the [APIWrapper](http://codeforamerica.github.io/open311_java/apidocs/org/codeforamerica/open311/facade/APIWrapper.html) (which will allow you to query the endpoint).
 There are two different ways of creating the factory:
  + Specifiying the desired **city** and **type** of the endpoint (production, test...).
 The wrapper will get the most suitable endpoint and data interchange format for you.